-Puerto Rico recently passed a law that would require online marketplaces like Walmart or eBay to collect sales tax on behalf of sellers who sell there.
+Puerto Rico recently passed a law that would require online marketplaces like Amazon to collect sales tax on behalf of sellers who sell there.

 Even better news, Amazon has been collecting sales tax on behalf of 3rd party sellers selling into Puerto Rico all the way back starting April 1, 2018.

 But as usual, there are always a few spanners in the works when it comes to eCommerce sales tax.

 This post will explain what online sellers need to know about the new Puerto Rico marketplace facilitator law, and answer your frequently asked questions.